 Try this interactive site for studying the cave paintings of early man.
 The site is in French, but the paintings speak to every language.

 Slavery in America, underwritten by New York Life, is a deliberate search for previously unknown documents and eyewitness stories about slavery, the Jim Crow years and 20th century segregation.
 The site has been composed by high school teachers and prominent historians.

-P.I.C.A. or Pacific Islander Cultural Association is new to the Web.
-In the real world P.I.C.A. lives in San Francisco and reflects Samoan, Tongan, and Hawaiian cultures.
-For environmental studies in this region search on PREL.
+In the real world, P.I.C.A. or the Pacific Islander Cultural Association lives in San Francisco and reflects Samoan, Tongan, and Hawaiian cultures.
+The site resources includes canoes, photos and additional resource links.

 While these topics are a mainstay of early US history, few interactive resources place students right in the middle of these environments.
 Here's an example from Urbandale, Iowa.

 Check out similar opportunities in your area.

 At one Iowa school a groomed portion of the schoolyard has been subdivided into acreage for woodland, prairie and wetland environments.
 Students perform hands-on "history" in these environments.